 If you want to make this salad and your pears are ripening too quickly, just store them in the refrigerator, this will slow down the ripening process.

-How to keep sliced pears from turning brown ~
+how to keep sliced pears from turning brown ~

 Pears, like apples, will turn brown soon after you’ve sliced them, it happens because of a chemical reaction between the cut flesh and the air, called oxidation.
 Luckily you can slow that process way down and keep your sliced pears looking fresh by tossing them in lemon juice, or a solution of lemon juice and water.
+I don’t slice my pears too much in advance, though, I like to do that shortly before serving.

 - 2-3 ripe but firm pears